 Neil Armstrong Biography

-On 20 July 1969, Neil Armstrong made history as the first human being to set foot on the moon.
+Neil Armstrong made history on July 20, 1969, when he became the first human being to set foot on the moon.

 Neil Armstrong was a veteran aviator: he had flown 78 combat missions over Korea as a Navy fighter pilot, then joined NASA as a civilian test pilot.
 He was accepted into the astronaut corps in 1962.
 Armstrong was the pilot of the Gemini 8 mission (launched 16 March 1966) and then was named commander for the Apollo 11 mission of 1969.